memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified-ii/README.md

 But if we recall the "semantics" `c1(x) = {Zero} ∪ { a - b | a ∈ c0(x), b ∈ c0(x) }`, we notice a problem.
 The e-classes `c1(x)` and `c1(y)` overlap in `Zero`, but are not the same.
 For example `c1(x)` contains `x-x`, but `c1(y)` does not.
-This is not how equivalence classes work.
+This is not how equivalence classes work!
 If they overlap, they have to be the same!

 This effectively means that the slotted e-graph did not internalize the fact `x-x = y-y` (or `c1(x) = c1(y)`), that we had just proven before.

+## Redundant Variables

+The property `c1(x) = c1(y)` has an important mathematical characterization, it describes exactly _constant functions_.
+We can interpret this as a mathematical hint that the parameter `x` should probably go away.

-In order to address this, we require *redundant variables*:
+In order to get rid of the parameter `x`, while still being able to express `x-x`, `y-y`, ..., we require *redundant variables*:

 ```
 c0(x) := x